 Making these critical decisions ensures your successful journey of IBM Cloud Private on AWS.
 The IBM Cloud Architecture and Solution Engineering (CASE) team has been sharing their experience to provide you with a comprehensive guide.
 You can find out more about the practices of operating IBM Cloud Private and other architectures in the IBM Garage Method Architecture Center.

-In coming installments, my colleagues Jeffrey Kwong, Hans Moen, and Hollis Chui will do deep dive on installation and operation with Terraform, networking, security and other infrastructure considerations, and DevOps.
+In next installment, my colleague Jeffrey Kwong presents The IBM Multicloud Approach by Example with Amazon Web Services.
+In later installments, my colleagues Hans Moen, Hollis Chui, and others will do deep dives on installation and operation with Terraform, networking, security and other infrastructure considerations, and DevOps.
 In the meantime:

 Remember to bookmark this page!
 We’ll update it as each installment is published.